jvielemeyer/human-ramp-walking/README.md

 		- “plot joints” creates single curves of head and thorax angle; shoulder and elbow angle of ipsi- and contralateral join; hip, knee, and ankle joint angle/moment/power for the ipsi- and contralateral joint for the chosen trial
 	3. the program creates
 		- “VPP_Data.csv” with all VPP data in one file
-- folder “Data_Level_2” with compressed data for visualization
+		- folder “Data_Level_2” with compressed data (.npz) for visualization

 # Visualization